* If you are an overseas client, our contract will be subject to English Law with the Exclusive Jurisdiction of the Courts of England and Wales

 Who Should Try Online Counselling?

-Online Counselling is an excellent option for anyone who wants helps dealing with mental health challenges — whether it’s anxiety or depression, relationship or job concerns, life transitions, or grief, loss, PTSD, or trauma.
-There is a perfect online counsellor for every person and every situation.
+Online Counselling is an excellent option for anyone who wants help dealing with mental health challenges — whether it’s anxiety or depression, relationship or job concerns, life transitions, or grief, loss, PTSD, or trauma.

 In particular, people who don’t have access to therapists for any reason benefit greatly from online counselling.
 Maybe you live in a rural area with few available therapists.
 Perhaps you have a disability that makes it difficult for you to meet in-person with a therapist.
-Many busy working people or full-time parents simply don’t have the time to fit a therapy appointment into their lives, and appreciate the fact that, with online counselling, messages can be sent e anywhere, anytime.
+Many busy working people or full-time parents simply don’t have the time to fit a therapy appointment into their lives.